 - With the cutter in Online mode, press the top and bottom + or buttons to increase or decrease the cutting speed, respectively.
-The range is from 50 mm/sec to 600 mm/sec.
 Note that you can change the speed while the cutter is operating.
 When engraving or drawing with a pen, you will probably want to use higher speeds.
 It is recommended, however, that you select slower speeds when cutting intricate designs or thicker denser materials. - For small and/or intricate designs, slower speeds are better.
 For large or simple designs, much faster speeds should work fine.
-A slow speed is 50 or 100.
+A slow speed is 75 or 100.
 A fast speed is around 300.
 A speed of 600 is extremely fast but useful when coloring in images with a pen, or engraving.